Giovanni I di Murta: Mounting tension in the region

 Giovanni di Murta also tried to regain control over the island of Corsica.
-At the beginning of his dogate only the citadel of Bonifacio remained in Genoese hands, the rest of the colony was de facto independent thanks to the support of the Kingdom of Aragon and of the Venetian fleet.
+At the beginning of his dogate only the citadel of Bonifacio remained in Genoese hands, the rest of the colony was de facto independent thanks to the support of the Crown of Aragon and of the Venetian fleet.
 The doge entrusted his son, Tommaso, with the mission of reconquering the island.
 This expedition marked the end of feudal anarchy in Corsica and the beginning of a more asserted Genoese rule over the island.
 To fund military operations on the island, the Republic of Genoa had to borrow at interest rates of 20% from an association of creditors known as the Compera nuova acquisitionis Corsicæ on 27 December 1347.

 On the diplomatic front, Giovanni di Murta tried to appease the tension between Genoa and Venice that followed the assault of the Genoese of Pera on Constantinople, which was perceived by the Venetians as a threat to their domination in the Levant.
 He proposed a joint crusade against the Ottomans, an offer which was dismissed by the Venetians.